I know what you're thinking, how could anyone visit Yosemite National Park in just 2 DAYS?

 I proceeded back towards the trailhead and went on to do the 1.6km walk in the opposite direction to Taft Point.
-Once I reached the top I could not believe that there were a group of people tightroping from one point to the other, on rope and equipment they had set up themselves - at an elevation of 7,500 feet!
+Once I reached the top I couldn't believe what I was seeing – a group of people tightroping from one point to the other, on rope and equipment they had set up themselves – at an elevation of 7,500 feet!
 But don’t worry they had at least ONE rope attached to them in case they fell.
 Witnessing this was definitely the highlight of the day.

 Afterwards I drove back into the valley and did a section of the Yosemite Valley Loop Trail which passes through meadows, forests and beside the Merced River.
 Very relaxing.
 The half loop takes about 2½ hours to do.
 I saw the Yosemite Valley Chapel, walked across the Swinging Bridge and then sat and reflected at Sentinel Beach.